 8.5.1.1 Introduction of Requirement on Link Recovery Procedures for UE configured with relaxed measurement criteria

-The relaxed beam failure detection procedures specified in this clause apply provided for the UE supports [connected mode power saving] and configured with dedicated signaling [TBD]:
+The relaxed beam failure detection procedures specified in this clause apply provided for the UE supports [connected mode power saving] and configured with [goodServingCellEvaluationBFD] to enable BFD relxation:

 - when the UE is not performing intra-band carrier aggregation configured with CSI-RS based RLM on SpCell and CSI-RS based BFD on SCell provided that:

-- UE has fulfilled good serving cell quality criterion defined in [TBD] if the low mobility criteria is not configured, or
+- UE has fulfilled good serving cell quality criterion defined in 5.7.13.2 of [2, TS 38.331] if the low mobility criteria is not configured, or

-- UE is also configured with low mobility criterion defined in [TBD] and UE has fulfilled both good serving cell quality criterion defined in [TBD] and low mobility criterion defined in [TBD].
+- UE is also configured with low mobility criterion defined in 5.7.13.1 of [2, TS 38.331] and UE has fulfilled good serving cell quality criterion defined in 5.7.13.2 of [2, TS 38.331], and UE is in low mobility state based on evaluation of low mobility criterion.

 - when the UE is performing intra-band carrier aggregation configured with CSI-RS based RLM on SpCell and CSI-RS based BFD on SCell provided that:

-- UE has fulfilled good serving cell quality criterion defined in [TBD] for CSI-RS based RLM on SpCell and for CSI-RS based BFD on serving cell if the low mobility criteria is not configured, or
+- UE has fulfilled good serving cell quality criterion defined in 5.7.13.1 of [2, TS 38.331] for CSI-RS based RLM on SpCell and for CSI-RS based BFD on serving cell if the low mobility criteria is not configured, or

-- the UE is configured with low mobility criterion defined in [TBD], and UE has fulfilled both good serving cell quality criterion defined in [TBD] and low mobility criterion defined in [TBD] for CSI-RS based RLM on SpCell and for CSI-RS based BFD on a serving cell.
+- the UE is configured with low mobility criterion defined in 5.7.13.1 of [2, TS 38.331], and UE has fulfilled both good serving cell quality criterion defined in 5.7.13.2 of [2, TS 38.331] for CSI-RS based RLM on SpCell and for CSI-RS based BFD on a serving cell, and UE is in low mobility state based on evaluation of low mobility criteria.

-Note: the explicit signalling indicates that the low mobility state of the UE, if the low mobility criteria is not configured